Wedding customs by country: India

-Pakistani wedding customs
+Pakistan

 A Pakistani wedding typically consist of four ceremonies on four separate days.
 It may consist of three days if the first function called "Mehndi" is done in a combined manner by both the bride and groom's family.

 The first function is Mehndi in which the families get together and celebrate the upcoming wedding function.
 On this day, it is customary to wear either green, yellow, orange, or other vibrant colors.
 The bride-to-be gets her hands painted with henna, and songs and dances go on throughout the night.
 The next day is "baraat" which is hosted by the bride's family.
 This event is usually held in a reception hall, and the groom comes over with his family and friends; a large feast is given.
 The bride's friends and relatives are also present, and the Baraat event can be considered the 'main' wedding event as it is the largest one out of all the events.
 Then there is the holy ceremony of "Nikah" which is performed by a religious Pastor or imam, after which bride and groom are declared as husband and wife.The Next day there is a function of "Walima" in which the groom's family is the host and the bride's family come over for a big feast.

 On her wedding day, the bride-to-be can wear any color she wants, but vibrant colors and much traditional gold jewelry are typically worn.
 It is customary for the bride to wear traditional clothes such as a lahnga, shalwar kameez, or sari.
 These weddings are also typical of the Muslim community in India.

-Sri Lankan wedding customs
+Sri Lanka

 Sri Lankan weddings are typically celebrated as two functions in two days.
 In the first day, bride's family hosts the event and the poruwa ceremony takes place.
 Both bride and groom wear the traditional Kandyan dress and most traditional customs happen on the first day.
 The traditional honeymoon and the second day hosts by the groom's family and treat bride and her family with foods and entertainment.

 Minor communities in Sri Lanka also celebrate the wedding ceremony in a similar way with slightly different functions and different traditional dresses.
 Tamil people wears traditional Tamil wedding dresses and they replace poruwa ceremony with traditional Hindu wedding ceremony.
 Burgher people wears western traditional dresses and they marry in church as in popular western culture.
 Sri Lankan Moors celebrates the wedding with added Islam customs.